danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 * intro para
   * need to somewhere mention this post will explain how i built a vanilla js/css web app for meditation and why i built it...
 * WIP main content
+* include module file path/name as comment in each snippet
 * conclusion para
 * edit
 * Insert joke about podcasts being book tours in disguise.